apache/yunikorn-site/docs/user_guide/queue_config.md

 If the entry for users or groups contains more than one (1) entry it is always considered a list of either users or groups.
 The star "*" is the wildcard character and matches all users or groups.
 Duplicate entries in the lists are ignored and do not cause a parsing error.
 Specifying a star beside other list elements is not allowed.
+When "*" group is configured, limit should also be configured for at least one named group.
+Otherwise, parsing errors would be thrown.

-_maxapplications_ is an unsigned integer value, larger than 1, which allows you to limit the number of running applications for the configured user or group.
+_maxapplications_ is an unsigned integer value, which allows you to limit the number of running applications for the configured user or group.
-Specifying a zero maximum applications limit is not allowed as it would implicitly deny access.
+Specifying a zero maximum applications limit is not allowed.
-Denying access must be handled via the ACL entries.

 The _maxresources_ parameter can be used to specify a limit for one or more resources.
 The _maxresources_ uses the same syntax as the [resources](#resources) parameter for the queue.